sghatak5/sghatak5/README.md

 # Skills

 I possess a diverse set of skills that allow me to excel in the field of Software Engineering, Artificial Intelligence and Machine Learning.
-Here are some of the key skills I being to the table:
+Here are some of the key skills I bring to the table:
 - Machine Learning and Data Science 📈
 - Mapping, Localization and Path Planning. 🤖
 - Reinforcement Learning 🧾